Azure Container Instances

 - Add a hosted collector and HTTP Source.

 - format.
 Data format by which you can send logs to Sumo Logic.
-By default, the format key will be assigned with json_lines as value.
+By default, the format key will be assigned with json_lines.

 gzip